SimDistill: Simulated Multi-modal Distillation for BEV 3D Object Detection: Related Work

-Due to their distinct strengths in perceiving the environment, both cameras and LiDAR are commonly integrated using sensor fusion methods to enhance the performance of perception systems.
-Existing fusion-based approaches can be categorized as input-level methods \cite{qi2018frustum,vora2020pointpainting,wang2021pointaugmenting,xu2021fusionpainting} and feature-level methods \cite{chen2022autoalign,bai2022transfusion,chen2022autoalignv2,yang2022deepinteraction,liu2022bevfusion,liang2022bevfusion}, depending on the stage at which information from different sensors is combined.
-Recently, it has been proposed that the BEV space is an ideal space for the multi-modal fusion of multi-view camera and LiDAR data, resulting in outstanding performance \cite{liu2022bevfusion,liang2022bevfusion}.
-These methods follow a simple yet effective pipeline that involves extracting features from both modalities, transforming these features into the BEV space, fusing multi-modal features using fusion modules, and conducting subsequent detection.
+Due to their distinct strengths in perceiving, both cameras and LiDAR are integrated into sensor fusion methods to enhance the performance of perception systems.
+Existing fusion-based approaches can be categorized as input-level methods \cite{vora2020pointpainting,wang2021pointaugmenting,xu2021fusionpainting} and feature-level methods \cite{bai2022transfusion,liang2022bevfusion,liu2022bevfusion,yan2023cross}, depending on the stage at which information from different sensors is combined.
+Recently, it has been shown that BEV space is an ideal space for multi-modal fusion, resulting in outstanding performance \cite{liang2022bevfusion,liu2022bevfusion}.
+These methods follow a simple yet effective pipeline that involves extracting features from both modalities, transforming features into the BEV space, fusing multi-modal features using fusion modules, and conducting subsequent detection, largely improving the performance.